Authorship of the Johannine works: Johannine community

-While evidence regarding the author is slight, some scholars believe this gospel developed from a school or Johannine circle working at the end of the 1st century, possibly in Ephesus.
+While evidence regarding the author is slight, some scholars suggest this gospel developed from a school or Johannine circle working at the end of the 1st century, possibly in Ephesus.
 This hypothetical group of writers has been termed the Johannine community.

-Raymond E. Brown, among others, posit a community of writers rather than a single individual that gave final form to the work.
-In particular, Chapter 21 is very stylistically different from the main body of the Gospel, and is thought to be a later addition (known as the appendix).
-Among many Christian scholars the view has evolved that there were multiple stages of development involving the disciples as well as the apostle; Brown (1970) distinguishes four stages of development: traditions connected directly with the apostle, partial editing by his disciples, synthesis by the apostle, and additions by a final editor.
-At the very least, it seems clear that in chapter 21 someone else speaks in the first person plural ("we"), ostensibly as the voice of a community that believes the testimony of this other person called the "beloved disciple" to be true.
+Twentieth century scholars such as Raymond Brown, among others, posited a community of writers rather than a single individual that gave final form to the work, though this view is currently in retreat.
+In particular, Chapter 21 is stylistically different from the main body of the Gospel, though Brown concedes that style is an uncertain indicator of origin.
+Recent scholarship has turned against positing hypothetical editions or sources behind John’s gospel.

-More recently, scholars including Adele Reinhartz and Robert Kysar have challenged the idea of a Johannine community and cite the lack of evidence for such a community.
+More recently, a growing number of scholars including Adele Reinhartz and Robert Kysar have challenged the idea of a Johannine community and cite the lack of evidence for such a community, and there is no consensus among scholars today.